SSOURABH58/ai-customer-suport-agent/.trae/rules/project_rules.md

 UI
-Use shadcn for all ui components if they are their show to command to add them use the `npx shadcn@latest add` command for adding in new components
+Use shadcn for all ui components if they are their show to command to add them use the `npx shadcn@latest add` command for adding in new components we are using tailwind v4 so use the new animation config

 Keep the UI consistent across pages